buu342/N64-UNFLoader/USB+Debug Library/README.md

 ### How to use the USB library
 Simply include the `usb.c` and `usb.h` in your project.
 If you intend to use the USB library in libdragon, you must uncomment `#define LIBDRAGON` in `usb.h`. </br></br>
 You must call `usb_initialize()` once before doing anything else.
 The library features a read and write function for USB communication.
 You can edit `usb.h` to configure some aspects of the library.
+To write to USB, simply call `usb_write` and fill in the required data accordingly.
+An application must be running on the PC which can service the incoming data, such as UNFLoader in debug mode.
+To be able to read from USB, you must first call `usb_poll`.
+If it returns a nonzero value, then there is data available for you to read using `usb_read` and other similar functions.
+You can find information about the incoming data by using the `USBHEADER_GETX` helper macros.
+Polling should be done once per game loop.
+If you are using a 64Drive, and the data reading seems to behave intermittently, then open `usb.c` and increase the value of `D64_POLLTIME` until it works consistently.
 <details><summary>Included functions list</summary>
 <p>